Klipper3d/klipper/docs/Config_Reference.md

 [homing_override]
 gcode:
 #   A list of G-Code commands to execute in place of G28 commands
-#   found in the normal g-code input.
+#   found in the normal G-Code input.
 See docs/Command_Templates.md
 #   for G-Code format.
 If a G28 is contained in this list of commands
 #   then it will invoke the normal homing procedure for the printer.
 #   The commands listed here must home all axes.
 This parameter must